MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-icons.md

 In this second tutorial, you learn how to:

 > [!div class="checklist"]
-> - Add a Random object and a list of icons
+> - Add a Random object and a list of icons.
-> - Assign a random icon to each label
+> - Assign a random icon to each label.
-> - Add event handlers that show icons to the labels
+> - Add event handlers that show icons to the labels.

 ## Prerequisites